 The Derby & Sandiacre Canal Trust aims to restore the Derby Canal as near to its original line as possible.

-Successes to date include restoration of bridges, a road culvert and preparatory work on around 2½ miles of canal line.
+Successes to date include restoration of bridges, a road culvert, lock chamber restorations and preparatory work on around 2½ miles of canal line.
 Outline planning permission for the whole canal length and water abstraction rights have been secured.

 Discovering Derby's Lost Canal, Waterways World March 2020